Swyter/poptools/README.md

 ```

 You can also avoid all this PowerShell stuff by replacing the `POP5Launcher` string with some other short-enough mutex name that is guaranteed to always exist on running Windows sessions, like `DBWinMutex`.

+# Unlocking the level-selector menu
+The easiest way is to replace the `P_StartNewGame` string in `POP2.EXE` with `P_SpecialLoad`.
+Make sure to keep the zero-padding and add a `NULL` terminator at the end. _i.e._ Don't mess with the alignment.